-What Can a Handyman Do in Franklin, Arkansas?
+What Can a Handyman Do Without a License in Franklin, Arkansas?

 In Arkansas, most “handyman” work is allowed without a state contractor license only when the total job cost stays under the state’s contractor licensing threshold; above that threshold, you generally must be licensed by the Arkansas Contractors Licensing Board (and for residential work, also through the Residential Contractors Committee).
 Separate state trade licensing (electrical, plumbing, HVAC/refrigeration, gas) still applies regardless of any handyman/contractor threshold, and city permits may still be required for many projects.